gayanMadurapperuma/node-web-server/Basic.md

 ### [Invoke CDK lambda function locally Using SAM-CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html)

-> Need to run `yarn build` and `cdk synth` every time when we done any changes in lambda function.
+> Need to run `yarn build` and `cdk synth` every time when we done any changes in the lambda function.

 AWS Lambda getting different payloads from different event sources, such as Amazon S3, Amazon API Gateway, and Amazon SNS, first need to identify from where invoke lambda function.

-In `SAM-CLI` have event generate feature to generate sample payloads for different event resources. use this [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) for official documentation.
+In `SAM-CLI` have an event generate feature to generate sample payloads for different event resources. use this [link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) for official documentation.

-> For an example let's consider above lambda function invoke source is **ApiGateway**.
+> For example, let's consider the above lambda function invoke source is **ApiGateway**.

 **`Generating Sample Event`**